 Darren Prince: [00:49:45] My liver enzymes 11 and a half years later are still slightly elevated from all the opiates.

 Jordan Harbinger: [00:49:50] Like bilirubin count or something like?

 Darren Prince: [00:49:51] There’s a handful of ailments that I have.
 I lost my hearing completely.

 Jordan Harbinger: [00:49:55] That’s from that?

 Darren Prince: [00:49:57] About five years old.
 I firmly believe as do some of the doctors, it’s from excessive opiate use.
 I think Rush Limbaugh has a hearing problem.
-He’s a very well-known TV announcer and he was the opiate addict and one of the big side effects of long-term opioid abuse has hearing loss.
+He’s a very well-known TV announcer and he was an opiate addict and one of the big side effects of long-term opioid abuse is hearing loss.

 Jordan Harbinger: [00:50:12] Huh?
 I guess I never really thought about that.
 That’s terrifying.
 I guess it’s lucky that’s the only thing that you lost.
 Is it hearing in one ear?

 Jordan Harbinger: [00:50:21] Jeez.
 The book reads like part music video and then part maybe, like a Crystal Method music video.
 It’s like music, oh, rap music video, oh, EDM music video.
 You’re in strip clubs with the celebrities.
 You’re on jets and things like that, but all of this contributes to your sense of not really belonging.
 Like the whole impostor syndrome.
 It makes it all worse, right?